syncfusion-content/xamarin-docs/Xamarin/SfCarousel/Populating-Data.md

 ### Binding the Data with Custom Template

-SfCarousel provides support to add a custom view as Carouseltems by designing a view inside its ItemTemplate.
+SfCarousel provides support to add a custom view as Carousel Items by designing a view inside its ItemTemplate.
 This template will be applied for all its items and its data will be binded.

 {% highlight xaml %}